itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 Setting and Getting Axis Scale
 --------------------------------------------------

-In this section, we will learn about setting and getting the scale values of perticular Axis (dimension) of a data object.
+In this section, we will learn about setting and getting the scale values of particular Axis (dimension) of a data object.
 This can be done using setAxisScale() and getAxisScale() functions as shown below.
 These both functions are declared under *DataObject* class.
 Syntax for the setAxisScale() function is shown below: